LiskHQ/lisk-docs/docs/building-on-lisk/use-oracle-data.md

 #### Get multiple values

-To get data from multiple price feeds, use the function `getOracleNumericValuesFromTxMsg()` and provide the data feed ID array as parameter.
+To get data from multiple price feeds, use the function `getOracleNumericValuesFromTxMsg()` and provide the data feed ID array as a parameter.

 ```solidity
 /**